- Topic 8: DMAIC—Measure

 Assessing Process Capability

 To assess a process’s capability, you need to collect real data on the process by performing a trial run or pilot test.
 During the pilot test, you want to make sure that the process replicates as closely as possible the actual, day-to-day operating environment.
 Simply put, you want to know how the process is going to work in real life.
 You want to use the same inputs, the same equipment, the same workers, and the same procedures.
-You can then measure the output against your quality standard using a precise statistical analysis called the process capability ratio (Cp).
-The process capability ratio compares acceptable tolerances (set by your engineers) with the process’s actual variation so you can assess the process’s ability to achieve required quality levels.
-If you model real variation as a normal distribution, you can depict Cp as follows:
+You can then measure the output against your quality standard using a precise statistical analysis called the process capability ratio (Cp)process capability ratio (Cp): It compares acceptable tolerances (set by your engineers) with the process’s actual variation so you can assess the process’s ability to achieve required quality levels.

 Now, let's translate the process capability ratio (Cp) into statistical notation.
 Cp indicates the short-term level of performance that your process can potentially achieve.
 It does not consider the center of the process.
 Cp is the tolerance width (distance between the specification limits) divided by the short-term spread of the process (six times the short-term standard deviation).